teanan1/TEANAIT1025/README.md

 while exploring cerifications in i.t , I found that cisco is used as a starting point for entering the feild of informational technology.
 I also found that cissp is widely otained by those havehave experiance in security practices.
 CompTIA is a new test in factit hasnt come out yet.
 CompTIA is a intermediate feild that is obtained for high stae cybersecurity.

+ co-opps

+ To get co-opp i would need to do alotof reflection to deteremine rather i.t will be my set feild.
+I would explore skill sets and readiness as far as my ability to grasp what all is beig taught in our i.t class.